KroneckerDeIta/ember-dirty-bug/README.md

 # ember-dirty-bug

+`npm start`

+Navigate to localhost:4200

+Click "Save a comment"
+Click "Become Dirty"

+See that it doesn't have dirty attributes, but the internal model is dirty.

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.